Find the Queen Bee

 Most of us are successful at queen location once we gain some experience.
 But learning how to find the queen bee in a large hive can be a struggle.

 It may take more than one effort.
 Sometimes we need to close the hive up and come back another day.
 Don’t keep your hive open too long.

 Once you master the skill of locating a queen (most of the time), hive management issues are easier.
 Your confidence is boosted and sometimes just having confidence that you can do it – helps you to be successful.

-If you can find the queen bee you are able to make better decisions about your hive’s condition.
-Thank fully we don’t always have to find her and can look for signs of a queen – such as eggs. ( Again – the magnifying glass.)
+Finding the queen bee allows you to make better decisions about your hive’s condition.
+Thankfully we don’t always have to find her and can look for signs of a queen – such as eggs. ( Again – the magnifying glass.)